plotly/plotly.github.io/_posts/plotly1/2015-06-25-anova-test.md

 For the denominator of the test statistic we take the squared difference between each individual donation value and the group-level average and divide this by \sum\limits_{g=1}^G(n_g-1):

-#### Calculating the denominator of the F-statistic for each individual:
+#### Calculating the Denominator of the F-statistic for each Individual:

 | Sponsor       |Campaign 1     |Campaign 2     |Campaign 3    |
 |:--------:| :-----------: |:-------------:| :-----:|